510-Pyro

 Stacks Image 53

 TMax-400 with 510-Pyro - Stand development 20 minutes at 24c.
 Very sharp combination with great contrast.
 It's good to see a pyrogallol based developer that works so well with modern T-Grain emulsions.
-Old formula.
+Original formula with 0.25g phenidone.

 Some benefits